QuietJoon/StudyKotlin-JavaFX/Document/Objects.md

 ## Objects

-* Implement File Drag & Drop to get file paths
+* Get File path info by Drag & Drop with JavFX implementation
   * Use JavaFX
   * Use FXML
+  * Get and show drag & dropped file path info